-This vegan strawberry jam is the perfect sweet addition to your summer cakes, pies, and pancakes.
+This strawberry jam is the perfect sweet addition to your breakfast, cakes, pies, and pancakes.

-This recipe is simple and you'll just need 3 ingredients and no more than 20 min of cooking time!
-It goes great as a topping on your morning porridge too.
+This recipe is simple: 3 ingredients and no more than 20 minutes of cooking time!
+It’s excellent as a topping for oatmeal, too.

-- Lemon: you'll need lemon peel and lemon juice.
-Since we let the peel marinate with the strawberries we recommend using an organic lemon.
-We use lemon peel because it contains a good amount of natural pectin, which will help thicken the jam.
+- Lemon: You’ll need lemon peel and lemon juice.
+We recommend using an organic lemon since we let the peel marinate with the strawberries.
+Lemon peel contains a lot of natural pectin, which will help thicken the jam.

-- Sugar: any sugar will work here.
-Cane sugar, coconut sugar, agave syrup, maple syrup.
-We prefer organic unrefined cane sugar for a richer flavour.
+- Sugar: Any sugar will work here, including cane sugar, coconut sugar, agave syrup, and maple syrup.
+However, we prefer organic, unrefined cane sugar for a richer flavor.

-- Agar Agar or Chia Seeds: they both work as vegan natural thickener.
-They are optional for this recipe, but we do recommend to use one of them if you want to have a thicker jam.
-For instance, for a vegan cake or pie.
+- Agar Agar or Chia Seeds: they both work as vegan natural thickeners.
+They are optional for this recipe, but we recommend using one for a thicker jam, such as a vegan cake or pie.

 Equipment